dart-lang/language/working/augmentations/feature-specification.md

     augmentation.*

-    The augmenting declaration may choose to omit the bound on any type parameter, in which case it will be inherited from the augmented declaration.
+    The augmenting declaration may choose to omit the bound on any type parameter, in which case it will be inherited from the introductory declaration.

     ```dart